Meaning of estate for s.142: partnerships

 - the taxpayers will normally have no right to vary the terms of a partnership agreement unilaterally.

-* you can accept a variation by the beneficiaries of that sum under the Will/Intestacy, but * you should refer any case containing an attempt by the surviving partners to use IHTA84/S142 to redirect their entitlement to TG.
+- you should refer any case containing an attempt by the surviving partners to use IHTA84/S142 to redirect their entitlement to Technical.

-- In many cases the availability of BR at 100% will make close consideration of the value of the deceased’s partnership interest unnecessary.
-In others you may be offered - and so accept - the full open market value of a partnership share though the provisions of the partnership agreement, if considered, might cause you difficulty.
+In many cases the availability of business relief at 100% will make close consideration of the value of the deceased’s partnership interest unnecessary.
+In others you may be offered the full open market value of a partnership share, though the provisions of the partnership agreement, if considered, might cause you difficulty.
 You should not let concern over the strict application of IHTA84/S142 to partnerships undermine a broad approach to the deceased’s partnership interest which would otherwise be appropriate on the facts of the case.